near/wallet-selector/packages/sender-wallet/README.md

 ## Options

-- `iconPath`: (`string`): Icon Path is an optional parameter to set a custom icon for the wallet option showed in the modal.
+- `iconPath`: (`string?`): Image URL for the icon shown in the modal.
+This can also be a relative path or base64 encoded image

 ## License